HMUNACHI/nanodl/README.md

 - Raise the issue/discussion to get second opinions
 - Fork the repository
 - Create a branch
-- Make your changes without ruining the design patterns
+- Make your changes without changing the design patterns
 - Write tests for your changes if necessary
 - Install locally with `pip install -e .`
 - Run tests with `python -m unittest discover -s tests`